Surreal illustration of Earth's atmosphere, showing the Quasi-Biennial Oscillation

 1

-What is the Quasi-Biennial Oscillation, and why is it important?
+What is the Quasi-Biennial Oscillation (QBO) and how does it work?

 2

-How does the Quasi-Biennial Oscillation affect our weather?
+How does the Quasi-Biennial Oscillation (QBO) influence global weather patterns?

-The Quasi-Biennial Oscillation impacts weather through several mechanisms.
-It can modulate the strength and stability of the polar vortex, influencing winter temperatures in North America and Europe.
-It also affects rainfall patterns in the tropics by influencing the location of the Intertropical Convergence Zone (ITCZ).
-Furthermore, the QBO can impact mid-latitude jet streams, influencing storm tracks and temperature patterns across North America and Europe.
-These are examples of the QBO's teleconnections.
+The Quasi-Biennial Oscillation (QBO) impacts several weather phenomena.
+It modulates the polar vortex, affecting winter temperatures in North America and Europe.
+It also shifts tropical rainfall patterns by influencing the Intertropical Convergence Zone (ITCZ).
+Additionally, the QBO impacts mid-latitude jet streams, influencing storm tracks and temperature patterns.
+These ripple effects, known as teleconnections, link the stratosphere to the surface, connecting seemingly unrelated weather events globally.

 3